aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/_index.md

 Aspose.Cells has an embedded formula calculation engine.
 As well as calculating formulas imported from a designer file, Aspose.Cells can calculate formula results directly.

 Sometimes, you need to calculate formula results directly without adding them into a worksheet.
-The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula in a worksheet.
+The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on a Microsoft Excel formula without adding the formula to the worksheet.

-You can use Aspose.Cells' formula calculation engine APIs for [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) to [**calculateFormula(string, FormulaParseOptions, CalculationOptions, number, number, CalculationData)**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#calculateFormula-string-formulaparseoptions-calculationoptions-number-number-calculationdata-) the results of such formulas without adding them to the worksheet:
+You can use Aspose.Cells' formula calculation engine APIs for **Worksheet** to calculate the results of such formulas without adding them to the worksheet by calling **calculateFormula(string, FormulaParseOptions, CalculationOptions, number, number, CalculationData)**:

 ```html
 <!DOCTYPE html>